tinytronix/homeautomation/README.md

 All modules can bei either controlled by Controller Module B (Raspberry) or Lora Bridge (ATMega328) The interface to all modules is the same: I2C.
 Any module can easily be connected to Controller Module B or Lora Bridge without any modifications.

+## ESP07 (ESP8266) Controller MOdule
+- ESP07
+- I2C master or slave
+- 1 Relais
+- 1-wire

+This module can be used instead of the raspberry controller.
+It can be connected to any of the sensor actor modules listed below.

 ## Module Bus
 This is the common interface that every module needs.
 The module bus distributes 3,3V and 5V power supply and the